sjgallagher2/PyWORDS/docs/PyWORDS Source and Developer Documentation.md

 Both of these have `infl_stem_id=2` which is the same stem as we matched to, and the genders are`X` and `C`, which are valid for feminine.
 Therefore this is our answer: this word possibilities include *pulchritudo, pulchritudinis* (f) meaning "beauty, excellence", with matching inflections of the genitive singular (frequency A=common) and accusative plural (frequency C=uncommon).

+Other parts of speech have their own quirks.
+For example, verbs also have the `V 0 0` common conjugation/variant pair, and there are participle inflections with part of speech `VPAR` that must be added, as well as the supine `SUPINE 0 0`, of which there are only two entries.
+Depending on the word kind (e.g. `verb_kind=DEP`, meaning deponent), these selections might need to be limited further.

+If nothing is returned, we have more options.
+First is to check for any *uniques*, words which are sufficiently irregular that they must be listed explicitly in `UNIQUES.LAT`.
+This hasn't been implemented yet, but it's not far off.
+Another special case is *sum, esse* which is like its own unique in all inflections, and so it's stored separately as `ESSE.LAT`, or at least it was originally.

 The PyWORDS program basically does the above steps for you with the method `lookup._simple_match(w)`.
-This method is private because the main word lookup method also tries tricks, like removing enclitics (-que, -ve, -ne) if no matches were found.
+This method is private because the main word lookup method `lookup.match_word(w)` also tries tricks, like removing enclitics (-que, -ve, -ne) if no matches were found.
 This method returns a list of matches, where a match itself is a list with the word stem and ending we matched to (recall that multiple stem/ending combinations are possible), and a dictionary containing `stem1`, `stem2`, `stem3`,`stem4` and `entry` (separate from stems).
 This inner list is a "match" in the PyWORDS sense, used in methods like `lookup.get_dictionary_string()`.
 For example, the output from `match_word("pulchritudinis")` should be

 ```python
 matches = [  # List of matches